Compliance & Governance

 Agency / BodyJurisdictionStatusBasis

-BOM CAP-AU CustodianCommonwealthEngagedFormal correspondence with Dr Richard Hammond, Senior Policy Officer.
-Governance-level engagement on CAP-AU alignment and republisher status, ongoing since 14 April 2026.
+BOM CAP-AU CustodianCommonwealthEngagedFormal correspondence with Bureau of Meteorology.
+Governance-level engagement on CAP-AU alignment and republisher status, ongoing since April 2026.

-NT PFESNorthern TerritoryProgressingNT Open Data team responded 17 April 2026 confirming they are making internal enquiries with the PFES business area regarding our use.
+NT PFESNorthern TerritoryProgressingNT Open Data team responded April 2026 confirming they are making internal enquiries with the PFES business area.
+We replied confirming we will proceed with PFES feed integration.
+Awaiting formal clearance.

 QLD QFDQueenslandOpen licenceQueensland Fire Department data published under Creative Commons Attribution 4.0 (CC BY 4.0).
 Commercial use explicitly permitted.
 Attribution satisfied via our /api/v1/attribution endpoint.